Did litter become a cargo cult? Sat 01 June 2024

 Pilgrims would fill their ampulla with holy water from a pilgrimage site, and then use the water as a magic potion to cure their ills in time of need.

 After opening, that long flexible neck could be rolled or pinched closed.
-We'd call it resealable.

-Pilgrims pinned them to their clothes or hung them from their loops.
-Then they 'damaged' them and threw them away:
+Pilgrims pinned these to their clothes or hung them around their necks on cords threaded through the loops.

 He's right about what's wrong.
 Source: Bless The Fields